-The Academy of Medical Sciences, InterAcademy Partnership for Health and the Medical Research Council are convening a policy workshop on multidisciplinary research in epidemic preparedness and response in London on the 2-3 October 2019 funded by the Academy, through the Global Challenges Research Fund, and the MRC.Ongoing
+The Academy of Medical Sciences, InterAcademy Partnership for Health and the Medical Research Council convened a policy workshop on Interdisciplinary research in epidemic preparedness and response in London on the 2-3 October 2019 funded by the Academy, through the Global Challenges Research Fund, and the MRC.Status: Completed

-This two-day workshop of key LMIC, UK and other international stakeholders will stimulate thinking around the vital research evidence required to better prepare, prevent and respond to epidemics, particularly where these arise in poorly resourced countries (LMICs).
+This two-day workshop of key LMIC, UK and other international stakeholders stimulated thinking around the vital research evidence required to better prepare, prevent and respond to epidemics, particularly where these arise in poorly resourced countries (LMICs).

 Click here to find out more about our previous GCRF workshops and read the workshop reports.